Stakers-space/staking-scripts/chain/deposit-contract_balance-state/README.md

 Token is API token for [https://gnosischa.in/](https://gnosischa.in/)

 > [!IMPORTANT]
-> Validators balance is calculated for validators from offline-preparation.json file given to certain epoch while Deposit contract GNO balance is given to time of the check.
+> Validators balance is calculated only for validators from offline-preparation.json file while calculation runs to head root state.
+This must be changed to increase accuracy.

 > [!NOTE]
 > This Util is under construction.